Ile de Sein - Raz de Sein - Finistère

 It is only elevated by 1,5m above sea level.

-It is the highest point of the Chaussée de Sein, the 25 km long granite formation that runs in the extension of the Pointe du Raz through the stretch of water known as Raz de Sein.
+It is the highest point of the Chaussée de Sein, the 25 km long granite formation that runs in the extension of Pointe du Raz through the stretch of water known as Raz de Sein.

 This low island, nestled among the reefs, is constantly battered by sea winds and exposed to the breaking waves.